 If you are able to pledge a regular amount monthly or annually, however small (like £5 a month), this has the benefit of attracting an additional 20% from the government (if you are a basic rate taxpayer).
 So for every £5 you give, we get £6…what a deal!

-If you want to know more about GIVING to Hargrave Church with GiftAid, please call or email Justin (see Contact Info).
+If you want to know more about GIVING to Hargrave Church - please use the 'Support Our Church' tile on the main page, or to join the Parish Giving Scheme to give regularly with GiftAid, please look under 'News and Notices' for the forms to complete, if in doubt, call or email Justin (see Contact Info).

 Our 2014 Quinquennial is summarised thus:

 "This has been a quinquennium mirabilis with the PCC achieving significant amounts of urgent repair work in three contracts, much of it having been outstanding for many years.
 The result is that the fabric is now in a watertight condition and elements of the building at risk of loss have been secured.